-One of the Co-founders of AIARE Jean Pavillard was instructing guides courses for the American Mountain Guides Association (AMGA) in 1992.
-On a spring course in the California Sierra, he met visiting guide, Karl Klassen.
-This chance meeting led to the eventual formation of AIARE.
-At that time, the AMGA was in the process of applying for acceptance into the International Federation of Mountain Guides Association (IFMGA).
-The IFMGA assigned Karl to observe and assist the AMGA in the process.
+In 1992, Jean Pavillard, AIARE Co-Founder, was instructing guides courses for the American Mountain Guides Association (AMGA).
+During a spring course in the California Sierra, he met visiting guide, Karl Klassen, and his chance meeting led to the eventual formation of AIARE.

 Karl and Jean were fully certified IFMGA guides, Karl from Canada and Jean from Switzerland, living in Crested Butte, Colorado at the time.
-One of the things they both agreed on was the uneven avalanche knowledge displayed by the guide candidates present on the California course.
-The U.S. had no nationally recognized curriculum although the American Avalanche Association had published avalanche course guidelines.
-While there were many excellent avalanche course providers, there was little consistency between providers.
-Consequently candidates came with various levels of knowledge.
+From the start, they both agreed the guide candidates presented an uneven avalanche knowledge during their California courses.

-At this same time, backcountry recreation was taking off.
-People were heading into avalanche terrain and many saw the benefits of getting an education on how to manage their risk in the backcountry.
+Meanwhile, backcountry recreation was becoming increasingly popular.
+More and more, people were heading into avalanche terrain and could see the benefits of education on risk mitigation in the backcountry.